A street in Cottonwood on Sunday. Rain still falling. Water rising.

 The view down our street on Sunday.

 This is a shot taken from the neighborhood clubhouse.
 The river is typically in its banks behind the line of trees in the background.
 On the left is a playground.
 The roofs that you see are the tops of the shelters at the pool.
-This shot was taken by a resident in a kayak on Monday morning.
-On the right is the playground.
-To the left is our pool.
-The clubhouse is in the background.

 This is the home that was destroyed by fire and left a family with

-two young children homeless.
-The following pictures are courtesy of The Tennessean Downtown Nashville
+The following pictures are courtesy of The Tennessean

 Downtown Nashville